JujitsuGang/MedImg-BrainTumorSegment/README.md

 In the world of diagnostics, the intersection of AI and computer vision is proving to be transformative.
-P
+Precise segmentation of tumors from 2D MRI s